neuledge/engine-js/README.md

 <br>

-# 🏁 Alpha release
+# 🏁 Beta release

-Neuledge is currently in alpha release.
-We are working hard to make it stable and ready for production.
+Neuledge is now in beta release!
 If you are interested in using Neuledge in your project, help us improve it by [join our community](#-join-the-community) and give us a star ⭐️.

 For more information, please visit [neuledge.com](https://neuledge.com).